HenryQuan/json-become-ts/README.md

-# JSON: become TS
+# JSON: Become TS
 Work in progress JSON to TypeScript converter.

 ## About
-It was called `json2ts` but others have used this name so I changed it to `JSON: become TS`.
+It was called `json2ts` but others have used this name so I changed it to `JSON: Become TS`.
 Yes, the naming is inspired by a certain game.

 It is another tool that I need for [WoWs Info](https://github.com/HenryQuan/WoWs-Info-Re).
 Other tools I found only generate everything in a single file and that's not what I want.
-Therefore, `JSON: become TS` will help you to create files and directories automatically.
+Therefore, `JSON: Become TS` will help you to create files and directories automatically.

 ### Dart support
 Dart support has been added but it might need some manual adjustments due to the type `number` can be both `int` and `double`.